CollectionBuilder/collectionbuilder.github.io/pages/about.md

 ### How It Works for Us

 We use CollectionBuilder to build our digital collections on top of our CONTENTdm instance.
 To do this, we use the tool together with a Git-Based Workflow.
-Within our own CollectionBuilder-CONTENTdm repository, there is a "master" branch of CollectionBuilder from which we create specific branches to build our individual collections.
+Within our own CollectionBuilder-CONTENTdm repository, there is a "main" branch of CollectionBuilder from which we create specific branches to build our individual collections.
 The trajectory looks like this:

-1. Create a new branch for a collection from our master CollectionBuilder-contentdm repository
+1. Create a new branch for a collection from our main CollectionBuilder-contentdm repository
 2. Export collection metadata from CONTENTdm as a .tsv file
 2. Import the file into a Google Sheet (or other non-excel spreadsheet program)
 3. Add a metadata field for "objectid" based on CONTENTdm item number and collection name